MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 This does show that details can actually be retrieved from this images with this method.

 ### Results of Experiments
-Given the challenges described in the previous sections, it was difficult to perform all of the earlier mentioned experiments.
+Given the challenges described in the previous sections, it was difficult to perform all the earlier mentioned experiments.
 We did still run the experiments shown in the table below.

 | Train set | Test set  | PSNR  | SSIM  |
 |-----------|-----------|-------|-------|